cf73/humanity/content/collections/articles/european-unions-defense-of-democracy-plan.md

     content:
       -
         type: text
         text: '"Today, the European Commission adopted a Defence of Democracy package, ahead of the 2024 European elections.
-The central piece of this package is a legislative proposal that will '
+The central piece of this package is a legislative proposal that will enhance transparency and democratic accountability...
+It also includes two recommendations which aim to promote free, fair and resilient elections..."'
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: 'enhance transparency and democratic accountability of interest representation activities on behalf of third countries '
-      -
-        type: text
-        text: 'which are aimed at influencing policies, decision making and the democratic space.
-It also includes ' -
-        type: text
-        marks:
-          -
-            type: bold
-        text: 'two recommendations which aim to promote free, fair and resilient elections..."'
 article_text:
   -
     type: paragraph